 - 1/4 cup sugar

 - 1 tsp vanilla extract

 - 24 ladyfinger cookies **

 - 1 tbsp cocoa powder

-- Dip the ladyfingers in coffee and arrange 12 of them in the bottom of an 8x8 inch dish.
-You don't have to soak them in the coffee for a long time, just briefly dip them on both sides.
+Dip the ladyfingers in the coffee mixture one at a time and arrange 12 of them in the bottom of an 8x8 inch baking dish.
+You don't have to soak them in the coffee for a long time, just briefly dip them on both sides, no more than a second.
 Spread half of the cheese mixture over the ladyfingers and repeat with the remaining ladyfingers, then cheese mixture.

 Cover this and refrigerate it for at least 3 hours.

 Dust with cocoa powder just before servings.
 You can also top with white chocolate shavings.

 Cover with plastic wrap or in an airtight container and refrigerate for up to 2 days, no more, since the ladyfingers will break down and become mushy.
 However, the tiramisu is better the 2nd day.